Harold Macmillan: Profumo affair

 The Profumo affair of 1963 permanently damaged the credibility of Macmillan's government.
 The revelation of the affair between John Profumo (Secretary of State for War) and an alleged call-girl, Christine Keeler, who was simultaneously sleeping with the Soviet naval attache Captain Yevgeny Ivanov made it appear that Macmillan had lost control of his government and of events in general.
-In the ensuing Parliamentary debate he was seen as a pathetic figure, while Nigel Birch declared, in the words of Browning on Wordsworth, that it would be "Never glad confident morning again!".
+In the ensuing Parliamentary debate he was seen as a pathetic figure, while Nigel Birch declared, in the words of Browning on Wordsworth, that it would be "Never glad confident morning again!"
 On 17 June 1963, he survived a Parliamentary vote with a majority of 69, one fewer than had been thought necessary for his survival, and was afterwards joined in the smoking room only by his son and son-in-law, not by any Cabinet minister.
 However, Butler and Reginald Maudling (who was very popular with backbench MPs at that time) declined to push for his resignation, especially after a tide of support from Conservative activists around the country.
 Many of the salacious revelations about the sex lives of "Establishment" figures during the Profumo affair damaged the image of "the Establishment" that Macmillan was seen as a part of, giving him the image by 1963 of a "failing representative of a decadent elite".

 Resignation

 By the summer of 1963 Conservative Party Chairman Lord Poole was urging the ageing Macmillan to retire.
 The full Denning report into the Profumo Scandal was published on 26 September 1963.

 Macmillan had a meeting with Butler on 11 September and was careful to keep his options open (retire now, retire in the New Year, or fight the next election).
 He talked the matter over with his son Maurice and other senior ministers.
-Over lunch with Lord Swinton on 30 September he favoured stepping down, but only if Baron Hailsham could be shoehorned in as his successor.
+Over lunch with Lord Swinton on 30 September he favoured stepping down, but only if Viscount Hailsham could be shoehorned in as his successor.
 He saw Butler on the morning of 7 October and told him he planned to stay on to lead the Conservatives into the next General Election, then was struck down by prostate problems on the night of 7–8 October, on the eve of the Conservative Party conference.

 Macmillan was operated on at 11:30 am on 10 October.
 Although it is sometimes stated that he believed himself to have inoperable prostate cancer, he in fact knew it was benign before the operation.
 Macmillan was almost ready to leave hospital within ten days of the diagnosis and could easily have carried on, in the opinion of his doctor Sir John Richardson.
 His illness gave him a way out.